RobeSantoro/ngrokme/readme.md

 ## **Disclaimer**

 - This script is intended for educational and testing purposes only.
-- Ensure that you have permission to access the remote machine via Ngrok.
+- Ensure that you have permission to access the remote machine via Ngrok. - Beware of firewall rules that might block the Remote Desktop Connection.

 Please use this script responsibly and in compliance with ngrok's terms of service.
 Consider buying a ngrok license.
 In this way, you can have a fixed TCP address and avoid the use of this script.